wicked-rainman/DAPL/src/INSTALL.md

 8. If this is a server install, use systemctl to install gasnd.service, gdnsd.service, grdnsd.service gcountryd.service and ghistoryd.service.

-8. Create any programs in $HOME/DAPL/progs
+9. Create any programs in $HOME/DAPL/progs

-9.To compile each program, use the command:
+10. To compile each program, use the command:

        "clang -Ofast prog.c ../lib/libdapl.a -o progname"

-10. Any additional reference files you make use of should reside in $HOME/DAPL/Reference
+11. Any additional reference files you make use of should reside in $HOME/DAPL/Reference